ZikangYuan/sr_lio/README.md

 Noted:

+A. Except fot the external parameters between IMU and LiDAR, and the value of gravitational acceleration, **the parameter configurations used in different datasets are exactly the same** to demonstrate the stability and robustness of the SR-LIO.

-A. Please make sure the LiDAR point cloud have the "ring" channel information.
+B. Please make sure the LiDAR point cloud have the "ring" channel information.

-B. The warning message "Failed to find match for field 'time'." doesn't matter.
+C. The warning message "Failed to find match for field 'time'." doesn't matter.
 It can be ignored.

-C. When SR-LIO is running, the estimated pose is recorded in real time in the **pose.txt** located in the **output folder**.
+D. When SR-LIO is running, the estimated pose is recorded in real time in the **pose.txt** located in the **output folder**.

-D. If you want to get some visualization of the split and recombine, please set the *debug_output* parameter in the launch file to 1 (true).
-After that, you can get some .pcd files in *output/cloud_frame* and *output/cut_sweep* folders.
+E. If you want to get some visualization of the split and recombine, please set the **debug_output** parameter in the launch file to 1 (true).
+After that, you can get some .pcd files in **output/cloud_frame** and **output/cut_sweep** folders.

 ###  1. Run on [*NCLT*](http://robots.engin.umich.edu/nclt/)